ted-marozzi/toy-robot/README.md

 ## Environment

-This has only been tested for windows.
+This has only been tested inside the vscode docker container.
-The TABLE command uses unicode chars and may not be supported in your terminal.

 ## VSCode Set Up